DataFire/Integrations/integrations/generated/amazonaws_dynamodb/README.md

 * TableId `string`

 ### TableInUseException
-* TableInUseException `object`: A table by that name is either being created or deleted.
+* TableInUseException `object`: A target table with the specified name is either being created or deleted.
   * message [ErrorMessage](#errormessage)

 ### TableName